-Eight guys, four nights, four rounds of golf – And a bachelor party you won’t need to hide from your wife.
+Eight guys, four nights, three rounds of golf – And a bachelor party you won’t need to hide from your wife.

-Your base camp for this Legends Collection itinerary is Pronghorn Resort, home to two of the region’s most highly-acclaimed golf courses including the Jack Nicklaus Signature Course.
-It’s probably the most requested course in the Central Oregon Legends Collection.
+Your base camp for this Top 100 Collection itinerary is Pronghorn Resort, home to two of the region’s most highly-acclaimed golf courses including the Jack Nicklaus Signature Course, ranked No. 33 in Golf Digest’s Top 100 Greatest Public Courses in 2015/2016.

 Located just 15 miles from Bend (and, roughly, the Redmond airport) off the Powell Butte Highway, Pronghorn has the look and feel of a gated Tuscan village.

 That village – including the 55,000-square-foot clubhouse, rec center, spa and more – is all yours for the weekend.
 And your four-bedroom Residence Club unit includes a private patio with a fire pit and barbecue grill.
 There’s an air of exclusivity throughout the resort, which is nice.
 And not a bad spot to set up shop for a weekend with the fellas.
 A few of you will arrive with the help of a complimentary airport shuttle.
 The rest pile into an Avis rental van that’ll serve to get you around on your Central Oregon golf adventure.

 With plenty of daylight left – the sun seems to shine longer here – there’s time for a group lesson, a gift arranged by the soon-to-be groom at the Troon Golf Academy on site.
 The academy is filled with the high-tech toys folks like Tiger and Rory use to win majors.